-The DERM Wildlife online database search was limited to a square area 100 km x 100 km, with the centre of the search area located in the middle of Kevin's Corner MLA (Lat: -23.0595, Long: 146.4995 (23° 3' 34.1994 mS, 146° 29' 58.2" mE)).
+The database search areas were limited to a square area 100 km x 100 km, with the centre of the search area located in the middle of Kevin's Corner MLA (Lat: -23.0595, Long: 146.4995 (23° 3' 34.1994 mS, 146° 29' 58.2" mE)).

 The following databases were searched for historical records of flora and fauna within the vicinity of the Project site that have habitat requirements intrinsically linked to aquatic habitats.
-Note that although particular species may be identified from the database search, they are not necessarily present on the Project site:
+Note that although particular species may be identified from the database search, they are not necessarily present, nor likely to occur, on the Project site: